-To fully comply, CHORIZO appointed an external ethics advisor who will advise us on a regular basis throughout the project.
-The specific issues that he will provide advice on are listed below.
+To fully comply, CHORIZO appointed an external ethics advisor who does advise us on a regular basis throughout the project.
+The specific issues that he provides advice on are listed below.

-o Humans:
+• Humans:

-The project will implement qualitative-quantitative behavioural studies with stakeholders by involving the stakeholders in interviews, surveys, case studies and experiments.
-He will advise use on the procedures and criteria that will be used to identify/recruit research participants, but also the specific target groups.
+The project implements qualitative-quantitative behavioural studies with stakeholders by involving the stakeholders in interviews, surveys, case studies and experiments.
+He advised use on the procedures and criteria that were used to identify/recruit research participants, but also the specific target groups.

-Personal Data:
+• Personal Data:

-The project will collect various data to analyse behaviour of the stakeholders.
+The project collects various data to analyse behaviour of the stakeholders.
 The undertaken activities may involve profiling of people.
 Further, data to be collected may involve sensitive categories and even be used for such purposes, e.g. social norms and pressure.

-Artificial Intelligence:
+• Artificial Intelligence: